-Note 12.
+Note 13.
 Share-based Compensation

 On December 5, 2013, the Company's stockholders approved the Farmer Bros.
 Co.
 Amended and Restated 2007 Long-Term Incentive Plan (the "Amended Equity Plan"), which is an amendment and restatement of, and successor to, the Farmer Bros.
 Co.
-2007 Omnibus Plan (the "Omnibus Plan").
+2007 Omnibus Plan.
 The principal change to the Amended Equity Plan was to limit awards under the plan to performance-based stock options and to restricted stock under limited circumstances.